Current creation time: Fans: up to 4 weeks Triads: 2 weeks

 Flat Grip

-Our flat grip fans come with a 2" spinning ring and a choice of 1.5" wick and 1" wicks.
-The flat grip is great for nice clean stops, making this a great fan for beginners and experienced spinners alike.
-1" wick fans weigh 10.3oz & 1.5" wick weigh 12.4oz
+Our flat grip fans feature a 2" spinning ring and offer a choice between 1.5" and 1" wicks.
+The 1" wick fans are the lightest in our lineup, ideal for those with sensitive wrists.
+The flat grip design ensures clean stops, making it perfect for 3D tech and box tech.
+These fans are excellent for both beginners and experienced spinners.
+The 1" wick fans weigh 10.3 oz, while the 1.5" wick fans weigh 12.4 oz.

 Extreme Pistol Grip™ (XPG)